zkmkarlsruhe/baton/README.md

     ./baton

 It can simply sit in the background and automatically handles the websocket connection.
-Websocket clients can then connect to send/receive messages whiel baton is active.
+Websocket clients can then connect to send/receive messages while baton is active.

 To configure the send/receive address and ports, see the commandline argument help for baton by running: